sparrow-acoustics/sparrowpy/supp_materials/README.md

 ============
 This folder containts the supplementary materials for the article Fatela, J., Heimes, A., Vorländer, M., Massimiliano, M. and Maffei, L. (2025).
 “Acoustic radiosity simulation with custom bidirectional reflectance distribution implementation in 3-D.", Journal of the Acoustical Society of America, **?**, 2025, **?**, pp. **?**.

 The authors recommend an attentive reading of this paper before exploring these materials: many of the concepts used here are only explained in the article.
+This documentation also refers extensively to specific sections in the paper.

 The original datasets used for the paper are accessible in folder ``resources/paper/``, and the original Figures can be found in ``figures/``.

 However, in a commitment to the validation of the paper results, the authors recommend exploring and running the different Jupyter notebooks (``.ipynb``) contained in the head directory.
-For this, a special installation is necessary.
+For this, a special installation is necessary (see next section).
+Some acquaintance with the Python programming language is needed for thorough understanding of these materials.

 Installation
 ============